Words In Spanish That Start With O

 Definitions and Scientific Foundations

 Scientifically, the study of words, or lexicology, helps us understand how languages evolve and adapt.
-Each word, including those starting with "o," can be broken down into morphemes, the smallest units of meaning.
-For example, the word “obligación” (obligation) consists of the root “liga” (to bind) and the prefix “ob-” (towards), indicating a sense of being bound towards something.
+Now, each word, including those starting with "o," can be broken down into morphemes, the smallest units of meaning.
+Here's one way to look at it: the word “obligación” (obligation) consists of the root “liga” (to bind) and the prefix “ob-” (towards), indicating a sense of being bound towards something.

 Words that start with the letter "o" in Spanish cover a wide semantic range.
 They can be nouns (objeto - object, oro - gold), verbs (olvidar - to forget, obedecer - to obey), adjectives (oscuro - dark, obvio - obvious), and adverbs (obviamente - obviously).
 This variety highlights the versatility of the letter "o" in forming different parts of speech.